-We collected COVID-19 related data, including daily new cases, daily new deaths, total deaths, death per million, and total cases, from the WHO daily COVID-19 situation reports of 209 countries as of January 01 to June 30, 202021.
+We collected COVID-19 related data, including daily new cases, daily new deaths, total deaths, death per million, and total cases from the WHO daily COVID-19 situation reports of 210 countries as of January 01 to August 10, 202021.
+In this study, COVID-19 mortality rate was defined as the number of deaths per 100 Covid-19 cases.

-Outcome variable

-In this study, CFR was taken as the main outcome variable and the following the formula was used to measure CFR.

-CFR %= Number of deaths due to COVID-19Number of cases of COVID-19 ×100

 Predictor variables

 We used several predictors such as population density 22, latitude of the region, median ages of the national population (in percentage)23, Global Health Security Index (GHSI)24, Gross Domestic Product (GDP)25, Diabetes patients in total population (in percentage) and worldwide governance indicators (WGI)26 in our analyses.